Hands That Dig, Hands That Feed:

 The role played by governments

-Gemstone mining has economic, technical, political and social dimensions – we have mined, cut, polished, set, sold and bought coloured stones for thousands of years.
+Gemstone mining has cultural, economic, political, social and technical dimensions – we have mined, cut, polished, set in jewellery, bought and sold coloured stones over thousands of years.
 Yet the gemstone story starts with the geological forces that shaped our billion-year Earth history.

 THE GEOLOGY OF GEMSTONES